-Nebraska ranks 12th among states based on the size of the gap in infant mortality by mother's education, when comparing the current overall state rate of 6.5 deaths per 1,000 live births with the lower rate-5.0 deaths per 1,000 live births-seen among infants born to the state's most-educated mothers.
-Even if Nebraska achieved this lower rate overall, infant mortality in the state would still exceed the national benchmark of 3.2 deaths per 1,000 live births-the lowest infant mortality rate seen in any state among babies born to mothers with 16 or more years of schooling.
-In Nebraska, infant mortality rates in every maternal education and racial or ethnic group did not meet the national benchmark.
+Alaska ranks 49th among states based on the size of the gap in infant mortality by mother's education, when comparing the current overall state rate of 6.4 deaths per 1,000 live births with the lower rate-approximately three deaths per 1,000 live births-seen among infants born to the state's most-educated mothers.
+If Alaska achieved this lower rate overall, infant mortality in the state would be close to the national benchmark of 3.2 deaths per 1,000 live births-the lowest infant mortality rate seen in any state among babies born to mothers with 16 or more years of schooling.
+Despite the relatively low infant mortality rate seen for babies born to Alaska mothers with 13 or more years of schooling, rates in other maternal education and racial or ethnic groups did not meet the national benchmark.